inspire-eu-validation/metadata/common/responsible-organisation.md

 * The [email address](#mailAddress) of the organization with a free text element not empty.

 * The value for the [Role](#role) coded from the [Code List Value](#codeListValue) [ISO 19139] CI_RoleCode.

+The multiplicity of [organisation responsible](#organisationResponsable) is one or more.

 **Reference(s)**